dhananjaygr/InlineQuestions/100-Foundation/questions/Page4/question-03.md

 Question Type : Single Choice

 ## Question
-What is the purpose of the control defined in the exercise?
+What is the purpose of the control defined in the exercise?:

 ## Options
 Option 1: To identify unstructured data files in a bucket